embarkerr/suede/README.md

 var wg sync.WaitGroup
 wsServer.Start(&wg)

-// this code runs as normal after client connects fmt.Println("Server running...")
+// this code runs as normal after server starts fmt.Println("Server running...")

-// manually wait for client to disconnect wg.Wait()
+// manually wait for server to shutdown wg.Wait()
 ```

+---

+*Disclaimer: This package was created as a hobbyist learning project.
+It may not be fit for production use.*